Becoming a fraternity or sorority member can be a wonderful and life-changing experience

 B. Accept and abide by their governing councils' policies.

-C. Require new recruits/associates/new members to attend a risk management workshop which will include alcohol-related issues, hazing issues, dating miscommunication and violence concerns, and sexual health issues.
+C. Require new recruits/associates/new members to attend a risk management seminar which will include information on alcohol-related issues, hazing issues, university resources and policies related to student organizations.
 These workshops will be provided by the Center for Student Enrichment Office twice per semester.

 V. RECRUITMENT OF NEW MEMBERS